×

 Share the article

-A cholesteatoma is a benign growth of skin cells located in the middle ear, just behind the eardrum.
+A cholesteatoma is a noncancerous accumulation of skin cells in the middle ear, situated just behind the eardrum.
 It can be present at birth or develop due to ongoing ear infections that lead to the eardrum retracting or rupturing.
 This condition arises when dead skin cells accumulate, often resembling a pearl-like cyst.
 Common symptoms include a persistent foul-smelling discharge from the ear, hearing loss, and dizziness.
 In more severe instances, it can affect balance and the function of the facial nerve.

 Symptoms